 If you follow Consultus Digital or The Influence Agency, you may have noticed that we’ve been putting on a series of workshops aimed at teaching the basics in digital marketing.
 We call this “Consultus Academy” and it was born out of our bi-weekly ‘Big Idea’ that we run internally within our agency where any team member can bring forward a great idea that we can decide to act on.

-The idea for Consultus Academy is to run a series of steady workshops on digital marketing every month for a couple hours on a Saturday.
+The idea for Consultus Academy is to run a series of steady workshops on digital marketing every month for a couple of hours on a Saturday.
 This blog covers our motivations, how we started, outcomes and learnings of hosting these classes as well as a look to future classes.

 We were motivated to take the time, effort and expense of putting on the workshop because we saw this a means of being engaged with our community of marketers and business owners.